 We've hiked this portion of the trail many times, and it's wonderful.

-The second part of the trail continues from the top of the Alum mine, and climbs up to the top of Mount LeConte.
+The second part of the trail continues from the top of the Alum mine and climbs up to the top of Mount LeConte.
 The Mount LeConte via Alum Cave Trail portion is 2.7 miles long and strenuous.
-You’ll want to make sure you have plenty of water if you decide to continue, this portion of the trail is not for the faint of heart, and is the most difficult 2.7 miles we’ve ever done hiking.
+You'll want to make sure you have plenty of water if you decide to continue.
+This portion of the trail is not for the faint of heart and is some of the most difficult miles we've ever done hiking.

 As you begin this portion of the hike from Alum Cave, you'll immediately notice the trail begins with a more aggressive climb up the side of the mountain.